virtmerlin/mglab-share-archit/demos/03-ec2-userdata/demo.md

 ##### WHEN:

-  - I create an IAM role to attach to an IAM instance
+  - I create an IAM role to attach to an IAM instance via CloudFormation
-  - I create an EC2 Instance with a public IP
+  - I create an EC2 Instance with a public IP via CloudFormation
-  - I add UserData Profile to the instance
+  - I add UserData Profile to the instance via CloudFormation

 ##### THEN:
   - I will be able to access my TV Character Hello app